Sand wedges, bunkers, ball history, and characters from the history of golf.

 Ball successfully plays the `Dunch` shot.
 Using a straight-faced iron to negotiate a high-banked bunker.

-John Ball belonged to a time in the past where the amateurs could compete with the best professionals
+John Ball belonged to a time in the past when the amateurs could compete with the best professionals

 The sand wedge was invented and patented in 1928, by Edwin Kerr MacClain.